 A Midgies tend to be around in July and August on the West Coast but we never get them on board as they are unable to cross water.
 So this is one way to enjoy the amazing scenery and hospitality of Scotland without the irritation of midgies.
 Midgies will also not be found in coastal areas on land when there is a bit of a breeze.
 Occasionally, midgies can be a problem on coastal walks but a deterrent is usually effective.

 Q Can I fish during the cruise?

-A There are three boat rods and tackle on board and you are welcome to bring your own and fish while the vessel is at anchor.
-Mackeral is the most common fish caught and your catch can be cooked and served.
+A There are boat rods and tackle on board and you are welcome to bring your own and fish while the vessel is at anchor.
+Mackerel is the most common fish caught and your catch can be cooked and served.
 There is also lobster creels on each boat and you can help the crew set them.
 We do occasionally get a lobster but crab is more common.

 Q How much wildife will I see?

 A All our cruise routes are rich in wildlife and it varies enormously as to how much is seen.
 We do not offer guided wildlife walks and our crews are not experts, but they are knowledgeable.
 Guests may get very close to nesting birds on certain cruises at certain times of the year.
 Dolphins and porpoises are frequently seen and on the coast you may glimpse otters and red squirrels.
 A wide range of bird species are always easily spotted.
 We carry binoculars on board but recommend you bring your own, if you are keen.

 A Children aged under 12 are not allowed on board, except for whole boat group charter, where children are welcome.